alex-laycalvert/l1t/README.md

 Lasers cannot change directions but they can be toggled on and off.

+If a laser beam hits you, you will die and have to restart the level.

 If a laser is hit by a laser beam, it will turn off and must be toggled on by the player.

 ## STATUES